emabimusik/features-extractor/README.md

 The output could be used to control sound, from face mesh captured by the camera.

 ## Step by Step Instructions
-* Run the file wekinatorbackground.pde
+* Run the file wekinatorbackground.pde (return a 400 x 400 pixel size, with deafult background colour)
 * Run the FaceOSC file ( you might run to a crash when you run it  for the first time,as someone said from the forum just drug it from the intial folder to desktop and  back to the initial folder again.)
 * Look at the camera to capture the face mesh.
 * Run the wekinetor from the GUI you can leave everything to default value.